GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 // Input processing
 First, *input feature extraction* consists of computing acoustic features from the raw audio data.
 // DNN processing
-Secondly, the most important step consists of processing the pre-processed input data by a #acr("DNN").
+Secondly, the most crucial step is processing the pre-processed input data by a #acr("DNN").
 While approaches differ, their task generally consists of mapping the sound signal to the sound source(s) location(s).
 The network is often trained in a supervised fashion on a collected offline dataset containing numerous pairs of sound recordings and source positions.
 After training, the model is supposed to be able to predict the sound source location from unheard recordings resulting from new situations.